kliment/4pi-firmware/README.md

 You can use pronterface.py to do some manual verifications by moving the printer's tip along the axes and verifying that the physical displacements match the ones indicated on the interface.

-Special thanks to Kliment for all of his amazing work and efforts.
+Special thanks to Kliment for all of his amazing work and efforts, and to the Grbl project (http://github.com/grbl/grbl) for providing a smooth motion planner.